dwllama/python-scraper-for-job-seekers/README.md

 # Job Scraper

-This script is designed to scrape job listings from the careers pages of specified companies and search for specific job keywords.
-The results are then saved to a CSV file.
+Influenced by a close friend who was laid off earlier this year, this script is designed to scrape job listings from the careers pages of desired companies and search for specific job keywords.
+The results are then saved to a CSV file showing the user which copmanies have roles the user is looking for.

 ## Features